mikerenfro/openhpc-beyond-the-install-guide/notes/Making a login node.md

 ```

 The `systemctl edit` command resulted in a file `/etc/systemd/system/slurmd.service.d/override.conf`.
-Let's make a place for it in the chroot on the SMS, copy the file over from the login node, and rebuild the VNFS (after we add `nano` to the default compute image for those who don't like `vi`).
+Let's make a place for it in the chroot on the SMS, copy the file over from the login node, and rebuild the VNFS.
 Finally, we'll reboot both the login node and a compute node to test the changes.
 ```
 [user1@sms-0 ~]$ sudo mkdir -p /opt/ohpc/admin/images/rocky9.4/etc/systemd/system/slurmd.service.d/
 [user1@sms-0 ~]$ sudo scp login:/etc/systemd/system/slurmd.service.d/override.conf /opt/ohpc/admin/images/rocky9.4/etc/systemd/system/slurmd.service.d/
 override.conf                                 100%   23    36.7KB/s   00:00
-[user1@sms-0 ~]$ sudo yum -y install --installroot=/opt/ohpc/admin/images/rocky9.4 nano
-...
-Installed:
-  nano-5.6.1-5.el9.x86_64

-Complete!
 [user1@sms-0 ~]$ sudo wwvnfs --chroot=/opt/ohpc/admin/images/rocky9.4
 Using 'rocky9.4' as the VNFS name
 ...